Master of Advanced Engineering (Engineering and Project Management)

-A Master of Advanced Engineering (Project Management) is ideal for experienced practicing engineers who want project management qualifications to further their career.
+A Master of Advanced Engineering (Engineering and Project Management) is ideal for experienced practicing engineers who want management qualifications to further their career.

-The Master of Advanced Engineering is not accredited by any professional bodies other than the University of Southern Queensland.
+The Master of Advanced Engineering is not accredited by any professional bodies, but is accredited by the University of Southern Queensland.

 How much will it cost?